Japan Post Bank: Current operations

 In 2019, Japan Post Bank was managing ¥205 trillion of assets.
 It oversaw approximately 120 million customer accounts, who had access to services in almost 24,000 branches across Japan, most of which are contracted post offices officially belonging to the Japan Post Service.
 The bank offers a variety of financial products, including deposit accounts, credit cards and loans, investment products, time deposits, and pension accounts.

 The bank also provides an important social benefit through making financial services available to rural areas.
 In parts of Japan where the population is shrinking or has a high proportion of elderly people, Japan Post Bank operating out of a post office may be the only financial institution available.

 The bank also manages almost 30,000 ATMs across Japan.
 Since many transactions in Japan are still conducted with cash, Japan Post Bank also plays an important role in making ATMs available where other bank branches are encouraging cashless payment or reducing their ATM numbers.

-In May 2019, Japan Post Bank launched Yucho Pay, a smartphone-based payment service that pays a participating store directly from the user's bank account.
+In May 2019, Japan Post Bank launched Yucho, a smartphone-based payment service that pays a participating store directly from the user's bank account.
 The service initially launched with approximately 10,000 customers, and also allows for payment or withdrawals through scanning QR codes.

 In March 2021, Japan Post announced it would invest ¥150bn ($1.4bn) to acquire a 8.3 percent stake in Rakuten in order to create a partnership dealing in logistics, mobile and payments businesses.

+In 2025, Japan Post bank announced a plan to issue a digital currency to revitalise its 190 trillion yen (US$1.29 trillion) deposit, which made it one of the largest fund holders in the country.